Ricordy/SL-SmartContracts/README.md

 <!-- TOC --><a name="use-cases-"></a>
 ### Use cases ⛹️‍♀️

-1. The investment contract has an estimate end date, but this can be changed due to less investments than expected and an agreement with the seller of the car.
+1. The investment contract has an estimated end date, but this can be changed due to fewer investments than expected and an agreement with the seller of the car.
-2. When the investment contract reaches the maximum or reaches the end date, the CFO will withdraw all tokens to begin with the process, from this moment on, this contract will be impossible to invest in.
+2. When the investment contract reaches the maximum or reaches the end date, the CFO will withdraw all tokens to begin the process, from this moment on, this contract will be impossible to invest in.
 After the process of restoration and selling is completed, the CFO sets the profit rate and refills the contract, with the previous total investment plus the necessary to cover the profit rates of the users.
 3. When a new entry batch is created, the CEO can set a new price for the batch and a new uri for this token.